[Solved]: Font Awesome icons not showing on my website

 Conclusion

-These may be due to different causes such as Font Awesome not being loaded properly on the web page, version conflicts, or trying to show premium icons on a free installation.
+However, it is common to find yourself in a scenario where your desired icons don't show on the website as expected.
+This could be due to different causes such as Font Awesome not being loaded properly on the web page, version conflicts, or trying to show premium icons on a free installation among others.

-In this article, we have covered each of these possible causes in-depth and the solution to each.
+In this article, we have covered each of these possible causes comprehensively and offered a solution to each.

-It is my hope that this article was helpful to you and that through it, you were able to fix your problem.
+It's my hope you found this article helpful and that by addressing the potential causes covered, you were able to fix your problem.
 That's all for this article.